Webvelopers/CRUDGenerator/README.md

 ## Introduction

-CRUD Generator is a library for Laravel Applications, it implements a new command to create model, migration, request and controller files with CRUD operations and with option to generate a complete API Controller.
+CRUD Generator is a library for Laravel Applications, it implements a new command to create model, migration, factory, seeder, request and controller files with CRUD operations and option to generate a API Controller.

 ## License